Ekumen-OS/beluga/beluga_example/README.md

     roslaunch beluga_example perfect_odometry.launch
     ```

-1. **Run an example application using a simulation and teleop controls** (inside development container).
+1. **Run an example application using a simulation and teleop controls**.

     For ROS 2 distributions, in two separate terminals run:
     ```bash